Game Boy Advance Architecture

 Each layer has a dimension of up to 512x512 pixels.
 If itā€™s an affine one then it will be up to 1024x1024 pixels.

 The piece of data that defines the background layer is called Tile Map.
-To implement this in a way that the PPU understands it, programmers use screenblocks, a structure that defines portions of the background layer (32x32 tiles).
+Now, this information is encoded in the form of screenblocks: a structure that defines portions of the background layer (32x32 tiles).
 A screenblock occupies just 2 KB, but more than one will be needed to construct the whole layer.
-Programmers may place them anywhere inside the background charblocks, this means that not all tiles entries will contain graphics!
+Programmers may place screenblocks anywhere in VRAM, which may overlap background charblocks.
+This means that not all tiles entries will contain graphics!

 Sprites